metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha2_manifest.md

 - `exclude_test_regex` (String) ExcludeTestRegex is used to exclude tests based on a regular expression.
 - `full_name` (Boolean) FullName makes use of the full test case folder path instead of the folder name.
 - `include_test_regex` (String) IncludeTestRegex is used to include tests based on a regular expression.
-- `test_file` (String) TestFile is the name of the file containing the test to run.If no extension is provided, chainsaw will try with .yaml first and .yml if needed.
+- `test_file` (String) TestFile is the name of the file containing the test to run.
+If no extension is provided, chainsaw will try with .yaml first and .yml if needed.

 <a id="nestedatt--spec--error"></a>